-Because of the compressed summer schedule, all deadlines are firm.
-In general, more communication is better!
-If you are struggling in the course or you are experiencing a medical or family emergency, please let me know as soon as possible so we can get you the support you need and work out an alternative schedule, if needed.
+\\In general, more communication is better!
+If you are struggling in the course and need additional help, please let me know as soon as possible so we can get you the support you need.\\

-All readings will be available on the Canvas course site under each weekly module.
+\\All readings will be available on the Canvas course site under each weekly module.
 You are not required to purchase any textbooks for this class.
 Dates on the Calendar indicate the day that the reading is due.

-Please make sure you know how to access the VPN in order to access all online library resources.
+Please make sure you know how to access the VPN in order to access all online library resources.\\